kimdoanh89/fastcli/README.md

 This public repo contains python codes of a CLI tool, called `fastcli`, for automatically generation of configuration commands and send these commands to the network.
 The current version supports the commands for interfaces configuration, OSPF, EIGRP, RIP and BGP configurations.

-The environment is pre-configure for setting the BGP configuration of topology 1, under `inventory/bgp` folder.
+The environment is pre-configured for setting the BGP configuration of topology 1, under `inventory/bgp` folder.
 You can change the topology to be configured by change the variable in the `constants.py` file.

 ```python